 Whether you’ve been advised by your doctor to decrease your sodium intake or not, it’s so easy to get far more than your body needs.
 Most processed foods and restaurant dishes are high in sodium, and often we still feel the need to shake a little salt over our plates before we eat.
 Learn more about:

 - Ways to add flavor to your foods without salt

 According to the FDA, a low-sodium food contains 140 mg or less of sodium.
-Low-sodium diets contain fewer sodium containing foods than the typical diet.
-Most low-sodium diets limit sodium intake from 500 mg to 1500 mg daily.
-Individuals watching their sodium intake should also monitor their intake of fat, saturated fat and cholesterol - always check the Nutrition Facts panel on products you purchase.
+Those on low-sodium diets should limit sodium intake to between 500 mg to 1500mg daily.
+Those watching their sodium intake should also monitor the fat, saturated fat and cholesterol levels they consume.
+Always be sure to check the Nutrition Facts panel on any products you purchase.